Jiaming21/US2SWEdiff/README.rst

 .. image:: https://raw.githubusercontent.com/Jiaming21/US2SWEdiff/main/github_img/gradio.png
    :width: 1000

+In the Gradio interface above, follow the steps below to run the inference:

 1. **Upload an image**: Click the top-left window to upload your input image.
 2. **Enter the prompt**: In the *prompt* field, type your description, e.g.:
    ``a photo of a benign breast tumor`` or ``a photo of a malignant breast tumor``.